Pregnant Chicago woman slain, baby cut from her womb

 Ochoa-Uriostegui's family has been looking for her since her disappearance more than three weeks ago, organizing search parties, holding news conferences and pushing police for updates on the investigation.

-Ochoa-Uriostegui's husband, Yiovanni Lopez, visited his son at the hospital and named him Yadiel, the Chicago Sun-Times reported.
+Her husband, Yiovanni Lopez, visited his son at the hospital and named him Yadiel, the Chicago Sun-Times reported.

 "Why did these people, why did these bad people, do this?
-She did nothing to them," Lopez told WLS-TV.
+She did nothing to them," Lopez told WLS.
 "She was a good person."